denten-books/plain-text/0-intro.md

 Their work helps us see the irresistible compromise at the heart of all technology, a compromise by which we trade critical understanding for comfort.
-Habit covers the various homes we make for ourselves in the world "like a fluffy cotton wool blanket," Flusser wrote: "it smoothes the sharp edges of all phenomena that it covers, so that I no longer bump against them, but I am able to make use of them blindly."
+Habit covers the various homes we make for ourselves in the world "like a fluffy cotton wool blanket," Flusser wrote: "[i]t smoothes the sharp edges of all phenomena that it covers, so that I no longer bump against them, but I am able to make use of them blindly."
 When we sit at our desks, for example, we fail to see the "papers and the books that are lying all about."
 We are used